Iheanacho and Ndidi’s Leicester City fail to halt Mahrez’s Manchester City title march | Goal.com

 🔵 1-0 🦊 #MCILEI #mancity pic.twitter.com/jC6FhHD0jg

-Despite having their resistance broken, Iheanacho who was a second half replacement for James Maddison missed a late opportunity to equalize with just goalkeeper Ederson to beat.
+Despite having their resistance broken, Iheanacho, who was a second half replacement for James Maddison, missed a late opportunity to equalize with just goalkeeper Ederson to beat.
+Iheanacho amazingly didn't hit the target.

 Ndidi gave a good account of himself with 74 touches, 52 total passes, 90% passing accuracy and 100% aerial duels won.